kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add user watch break points by putting a hook into the parser or on NEXTW (as if using compiled version)
 * TODO add more editing features.
 Like what?
 * TODO for op codes compile from dict but at run time look up a calculated table with jumps to the words to save having to scan dict to find op codes
-* TODO Add words that do some of the heavy lifting for SPISound out on the current CARTDEV - e.g. sending the three bytes to the spi for a note, playing a full tune
 * TODO Add block/id count for auto load to show where it is looking
 * TODO Could I use frame buffers for cli line storage which would mean they are available for use by code if needed?
 Would then free up some memory.
 * TODO Add stack and malloc guard vectors plus code to enable and disable then in config and cli